danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 [^Ada]: For an account of "Note G," see Joasia Krysa's *Ada Lovelace* 100 Notes-100 Thoughts Documenta 13 (Berlin: Hatje Cantz Verlag, 2011).

-[^Kim]: Eugene Eric Kim and Betty Alexandra Toole, "Ada and the First Computer", *Scientific American* 280, no. 5 (1999), 78.
+[^Kim]: Eugene Eric Kim and Betty Alexandra Toole, "Ada and the First Computer," *Scientific American* 280, no. 5 (1999), 78.

 [^throbber]: It is also interesting to note that the term "throbber" is a derogatory term derived from erect penis, not unlike git which was described in the opening chapter.